jonaslu/iamjonas/src/posts/2017/01/blogger-custom-template-this-site.md

 We'll add in the useful bits of blogger stuff as we go along to make it display data.
 And don't worry about the CDATA line.

 ## Widgets
 The thing that took most brainpower to figure out was how the data was populated on the page.
-[Widgets](https://support.google.com/blogger/answer/46995) are how.
+[Widgets](https://support.google.com/blogger/answer/46995)are how.
 The name is a bit misleading.
 I mistook widgets as something quite static that you add to the page - like the stuff you find under Blogger > Layout (small lists, static html etc).

 But all widgets are not created equally.
 The secret sauce is that they have different contents depending on what context the page is shown.
 I imagine widgets are something like resultsets from queries to the underlying database.

 Using this [lovely tool](http://blogger2ools.mystady.com/) that someone wrote you can figure out what data you can pull out of the different widgets on the different type of pages (front page, post page, static page etc).
 I've just recently also noted that if you inspect your page via say F12 in chrome - there is a script-tag at the far end of the page that seems to populate some object via javascript: